nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ![Package Control]({{ site.url }}/images/package-control.png)

 Later in this post, I will list the packages that I find helpful.
-But first, we will install jscs, which is a three step process.
+But first, we will install JSCS.
 ## JSCS

+Installing JSCS is a three-step process:

 * Jscs needs to be first installed as a node package.
-From the terminal, run `npm install jscs -g` so that it jscs is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).
+From the terminal, run `npm install jscs -g` so that it JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).

-* Next, install the Sublime plugin so that Sublime can use jscs.
+* Next, install the Sublime plugin so that Sublime can use JSCS.
 Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter-jscs' and choose it from the dropdown list to install the plug-in.

 * After SublimeLinter-jscs is installed, you need to specify the linting rules.
 The rules can be specified by directory (per project), but it is helpful to setup a default rules file that is applied to any javascript document that is a child of your home folder directory (and does not have a rules file).
 To setup a default rules file, just create a file in your home directory [~] called '.jscsrc' and paste in the following code: